Skip to content

 Best time of year

-Red squirrels are most active in spring and autumn so these are the best seasons to spot them.
-In spring, squirrels are out and about feeding on emerging foliage and flowers and gradually shed their winter coats.
-In autumn, they are busy hoarding their winter stores and can be seen scuttling about on the woodland floor.
-They start their winter moult around September when the more prominent ear tufts can be seen.
-While they try to put on extra weight for the winter months, the squirrels must also stay athletic enough to leap between trees.
+Red squirrels are most active in spring and autumn, and these are the best seasons to spot them.
+In spring, squirrels are out and about feeding on emerging foliage and flowers.
+In autumn, they're busy building up their winter stores and can be seen scuttling about on the woodland floor.

 Best time of day

-Squirrels will generally be seen during the quieter times of the day, so if you’re planning a trip, a good time to see them is first thing or later in the afternoon.
+Squirrels will generally be seen during the quieter times of the day, so a good time to see them is first thing or later in the afternoon.
 Even better, at Brownsea Island in Dorset you can stay overnight on the campsite and go red squirrel spotting after all the other visitors have gone home.

 Appearance

-Squirrels are not always red.
+Red squirrels are not always red.
 They vary in colour and can be brown, greyish or nearly black.
-They can get white hairs in their coats and tails; they can also be bleached blonde by the sun.
-It's still fairly easy to tell them apart from grey squirrels because red squirrels are smaller, have a more pointed face and distinctive ear tufts.
+They can also have white hairs in their coats and tails, or be bleached blonde by the sun.
+It's still fairly easy to tell them apart from grey squirrels because red squirrels are smaller, have a more pointed face and have distinctive ear tufts that are particularly noticeable from September as they grow their winter coat.

 Habitat

-Red squirrels prefer mixed broad-leaf and conifer plantations, with a diverse age structure.
+Red squirrels prefer mixed broad-leaf and conifer woodland.
 They live mostly in trees, but can sometimes be seen on the ground.

 Red squirrel facts